Skip to main content

 How long it actually takes.

-Five to nine months from kickoff to go-live, timed by the expert who will run it — not by sales.
-The shape of the work is consistent across programmes; only the duration varies.
-Your ecommerce and trading teams sit with ours from week one.
+Five to nine months from kickoff to go-live, scoped by the engineer who will run it rather than by sales.
+The shape of the work is consistent across projects; only the duration varies.
+Your ecommerce and trading teams sit alongside ours from week one.

 4-6 wks